Treble Cross: Reception

-Anthony Clark of sci-fi-online.com considers the premise "more interesting" than that of "Fire at Rig 15" but believes the overall episode to be "a little slow".
-Shane M. Dallmann of Video Watchdog magazine calls the episode "less amusing but far more intelligent" than "Flight to Atlantica".
+Anthony Clark of sci-fi-online.com considered the premise "more interesting" than that of "Fire at Rig 15" but believed the overall episode to be "a little slow".
+Shane M. Dallmann of Video Watchdog magazine called the episode "less amusing but far more intelligent" than "Flight to Atlantica".

-Fred McNamara praises the episode, commending its "confident, propulsive" narrative and "disarmingly simple" execution.
-He comments that although "Treble Cross" takes the series outside its "comfort zone", the episode "[keeps] its feet firmly on the ground, with plenty of mystery, intrigue and action along the way."
-He also remarks that "a particular joy to watch is seeing the Mysterons fall, and in their place, Spectrum rise."
-McNamara's review is not without criticisms: he states that while the crash of the XK-107 presumably destroys the bomber's nuclear warhead, this is unclear from the "fairly compact" explosion seen on screen; he questions the revived Gravener's lack of "crisis of personality" in response to being duplicated by the Mysterons; and he considers the discovery of the reconstructed Harris as the truck driver to be an anticlimax.
+Fred McNamara praised the episode, commending its "confident, propulsive" narrative and "disarmingly simple" execution.
+He commented that although "Treble Cross" takes the series outside its "comfort zone", the episode "[keeps] its feet firmly on the ground, with plenty of mystery, intrigue and action along the way."
+He also remarked that "a particular joy to watch is seeing the Mysterons fall, and in their place, Spectrum rise."
+McNamara's review was not without criticisms: he stated that while the crash of the XK-107 presumably destroys the bomber's nuclear warhead, this is unclear from the "fairly compact" explosion seen on screen; he considered the discovery of the reconstructed Harris as the truck driver to be an anticlimax; and he questioned the lack of any obvious "crisis of personality" on the revived Gravener's part in response to being duplicated by the Mysterons: "The episode unfortunately doesn't allow the time for in-depth reflection of what Gravener might actually feel about having his body exploited by unseen hands and, to some degree, by Spectrum itself."

-Media historian Nicholas J. Cull regards "Treble Cross" as one of several Captain Scarlet episodes that highlight scriptwriter Tony Barwick's interest in the dangers of nuclear technology.
-He regards the plot involving the attempted theft of a nuclear warhead as an example of Barwick re-using his "favourite [plot] device".
+Media historian Nicholas J. Cull regarded "Treble Cross" as one of several Captain Scarlet episodes that highlight scriptwriter Tony Barwick's interest in the dangers of nuclear technology.
+He viewed the plot involving the attempted theft of a nuclear warhead as an example of Barwick re-using his "favourite [plot] device".